-One of the most popular PADI Specialty courses, The Deep Dive Specialty is a great choice for those who wish to brush up their dive planning and general skills.
-It also gives you a deeper maximum depth, meaning you can dive down to 40 metres once you complete the course!
-You increase your confidence in the water and consolidate your existing knowledge, going much more in depth when it comes to dive planning and no decompression limits.
+One of the most popular PADI Specialty courses, the Deep Dive Specialty is a great choice for those who wish to brush up their dive planning and general skills.
+It also gives you a deeper maximum depth, meaning you can dive down to 40 metres once you complete the course.
+You increase your confidence in the water and consolidate your existing knowledge, going much more “in depth” when it comes to dive planning and no decompression limits.

-Who can take the Deep Dive speciality?
+Who can take the PADI Deep Dive specialty?

 What will I be doing?

 The deep dive specialty is made up of 4 separate dives, plus theory.
 If you are an Advanced Diver, then you have already done the first dive of the deep dive specialty during your Advanced course, as it is mandatory.